 As someone who reviews airlines for a living, this was a big deal.
 I knew that I was on the brink of being grounded for a while.
 But hey – is there any better way to end a nerdy AvGeek career than by flying EVA Air premium economy from Taipei to Los Angeles?

-Thank God it didn’t end on a 25-minute United Express CRJ-200 hop.
+Thank God it didn’t end on a United Express CRJ-200.
 That would have been really embarrassing.

-Finally, an EVA Air review which allows me to spew AvGeek sauce in a way I’ve been wanting to do for a very long time!
-Yeah, EVA Air to LAX has been on my bucket list for a very long time, and I was really excited to have finally gotten the chance.
+Ok.
+EVA Air from TPE to LAX has been on my bucket list for a very long time, and I was really excited to have finally gotten the chance.
 Please excuse any excessive AvGeekery from this point forward…

 Arrival at Taoyuan Airport